code-mphi/ECOGEN/docs/sphinx_docs/source/Chap4_4splitPhysicalDomainsNS.rst

 		<EOS name="IG_air.xml"/>
 	</model>

-Reading of the unstructured mesh is done throught the *meshV5.xml* file:
+Reading of the unstructured mesh is done throught the *mesh.xml* file:

 .. code-block:: xml